 Dormeo's Ultimate Sleep Playlist

-Question: do you have a sleep playlist?
+Do you have a sleep playlist?
 An expertly curated collection of calming songs, to be strategically deployed as your day winds down?
 No?
 Well now you do.
 Introducing Dormeo's Ultimate Sleep Playlist.

-If you answered ‘yes’, kudos!
+If you answered ‘yes’ to the question above, kudos!
 If you answered ‘no’, allow us to do the hard work for you, and sell you on the notion of songs for slumber.

 Music is life’s co-pilot.
 And we lean on it for everything.
 Breakups?
 Check.
 Weddings?
 You bet.
 Trouble sleeping?
 Not always.